MultiverseLearningProducts/swe/src/bootcamp/wk4/day3.md

 Think back to the Scooter Hire project, we produced UML diagrams to illustrate the user interactions, the class responsibilities and the interactions between classes in the system.

-TODO - insert them

-There are 3 questions you should all agree on as a group and document somewhere (on your GitHub repo).
+There are a number of design areas you should discuss as a group and document using UML models:

 ### Input